skokenes/D3-Lasso-Plugin/README.md

 Once a lasso object is defined, it can be added to a page by calling it on an element like an svg.
 ```
 var lasso = d3.lasso()
-                .items(d3.selectAll("circle")); // Create a lasso and provide it some target elements
+                .items(d3.selectAll("circle")) // Create a lasso and provide it some target elements
+                .area(de.select("#myLassoRect")); // Sets the drag area for the lasso on the rectangle #myLassoRect
 d3.select("svg").call(lasso); // Initiate the lasso on an svg element
 ```

+If a lasso is going to be used on graphical elements that have been translated via a g element acting as a container, which is a common practice for incorporating chart margins, then the lasso should be called on that g element so that it is in the same coordinate system as the graphical elements.